 Yes, you heard it correctly.
-I improved my blog traffic without using any manual link building technique.
+I improved my blog traffic without using any manual link-building techniques.

 How to Increase Blog Traffic: 12 traffic building techniques that helped me drive more traffic

 I didn’t use any black-hat SEO method to force my blog post rankings.
 I didn’t hire someone on Fiverr or SEOclerks to boost blog traffic within 24 hours.
 I didn’t pay someone to build thousands of low-quality backlinks to posts.
-I didn’t use old-school traffic building techniques such as link exchanges to increase traffic to blog.
+I didn’t use old-school traffic-building techniques such as link exchanges to increase traffic to the blog.

 Well, here are what I did to increase web traffic.
-Just follow one by one and check your analytics to see how your blog traffic increases day by day.
+Just follow one by one and check your analytics to see how your blog traffic increases daily.

-Blogging strategy #1: I deleted lots of low-quality, non-evergreen, not-converting and not-satisfying blog posts.
+Blogging strategy #1: I deleted many low-quality, non-evergreen, not-converting, and not-satisfying blog posts.

 How did I increase my blog traffic by deleting posts?
-Is it possible increasing blog traffic just by deleting posts?
+Is it possible to increase blog traffic just by deleting posts?

 What’s the correlation between the low number of posts and receiving more web traffic?

 Actually, there’s no correction.
-What actually causes driving a lot of traffic to a blog/blog post is the quality, informativeness, usefulness, and authority.
+What really causes driving a lot of traffic to a blog/blog post is the quality, informativeness, usefulness, and authority.

-To date of writing this blog post, Pitiya had 72 published posts without this one.
-Recently, I sent 300+ blog posts to draft in order to maintain the quality of the blog.
+Pitiya had 72 published posts.
+I sent 300+ blog posts to draft to maintain the blog’s quality.
 Here’s how removing blog posts can improve your website traffic.

 - Improve website quality: Google likes quality blog posts and loves high-quality posts.
-If you don’t add visual content, link out to other resources and improve on-page SEO, so Google might not rank your blog posts higher on SERPs.
+If you don’t add visual content, link to other resources, and improve on-page SEO, Google might not rank your blog posts higher on SERPs.
 Check out this post on Fiverr Quick Money Making Ideas to Make Money Online Fast.
-It has 2000+ words, lots of images and a few outbound links to authoritative websites.
+It has 2000+ words, lots of images, and a few outbound links to authoritative websites.
 And this post on Video Game Tester Jobs at Home: Get Paid for Playing/Testing Video Games.
-It also exceeds the benchmark of average word-count of top 10 posts on SERPs (more on that later...) and delivers more extra juice of tricks to make money with a computer that at whole increases user experience and give them more reasons to read the post.
+It also exceeds the benchmark of the average word count of the top 10 posts on SERPs (more on that later...) and delivers more extra juice of tricks to make money with a computer that, on the whole, increases user experience and gives them more reasons to read the post.

 - Increase overall keyword density: How do Google and other search engines determine what your blog is about?
 Yes, analyzing keywords and through outbound links, right?
-If your blog has lots of mixing articles on health, technology, finance, stock market, wedding, fishing, camping, and cooking niches, how can Google determine what your blog niche is?
+If your blog has many mixed articles on health, technology, finance, the stock market, wedding, fishing, camping, and cooking niches, how can Google determine your blog niche?
 Even a person?
 It’s difficult, right?
-By removing articles on Games and some low-quality how-to tutorials, I was able to increase my overall keyword density.
+I increased my keyword density by removing articles on Games and some low-quality how-to tutorials.

-- Increase returning visitors: By increasing the website quality, I was able to increase the number of returning visitors easily.
-Remember, returning visitors is a strong signal that how much your website is popular and quality.
+- Increase returning visitors: By increasing the website quality, I could easily increase the number of returning visitors.
+Remember, returning visitors is a strong signal of how much your website is popular and quality.
 At Pitiya, we can easily convert returning visitors into email subscribers.
 And many of them share posts on social media too.

 Removing blog posts not only helped to increase blog traffic but also social mentions and backlinks too.
 Here’s how to find low-quality blog posts that dilute the quality and decrease the website traffic that used to be coming to your site right now.

-Step #1: Go to your analysis page and filter last month’s (or three months) post stats.
-Order posts by high traffic volume to low traffic volume.
-Scroll down the page to find posts less than 10 impressions past 30 days.
-They are posts that Google doesn’t want to send traffic.
-Eventually, influence other high-quality posts too.
+Step #1: Go to your analysis page and filter last month’s (or three months’) post stats.
+Order posts from high traffic volume to low traffic volume.
+Scroll down the page to find posts with less than ten impressions past 30 days.
+They are posts that Google doesn’t want to send traffic to.
+Eventually, it influenced other high-quality posts too.

-If you found the similar stats on your analytics page on the Google webmaster tools top pages (less than 10 impressions and no clicks), they are the blog posts that prevent your blog from becoming successful.
+If you found similar stats on your analytics page on the Google Search Console top pages (less than ten impressions and no clicks), they are the blog posts that prevent your blog from becoming successful.

-Step #3: Now open those posts (in the editor) and find how can you improve the quality of posts.
-Read this Neil’s article on how to write a quality post within 2 hours to edit your blog post.
+Step #3: Now open those posts (in the editor) and find out how you can improve the quality of posts.

-If you found it is difficult to increase the quality of a blog post, simply sent the blog post to draft or delete it.
+If you find it difficult to increase the quality of a blog post, simply send the blog post to draft or delete it.
 No worries, No problem.

-Not only me, some professional bloggers such as Harsh Agrawal also saw a similar improvement of organic traffic after trashing low-quality posts to the basket.
+Not only me, but some professional bloggers such as Harsh Agrawal also saw a similar improvement in organic traffic after trashing low-quality posts to the basket.

 Blogging strategy #2: Paid close attention to Keyword Research a lot

-One of the biggest mistakes I made earlier is not research keywords prominent.
-If you don’t keyword research, so you don’t know who your target audience is and who will read the posts.
+One of the biggest mistakes I made earlier was not researching prominent keywords.
+If you don’t do keyword research, you don’t know your target audience and who will read the posts.

-Keyword research not only helps in driving more blog traffic but also targeted quality traffic.
+Keyword research not only helps in driving more blog traffic but also targets quality traffic.

-In a previous article on The Importance of keyword research, I explained to you a few keyword types based on their length, intent, and value and what should you choose for your next blog article.
+In a previous article on The Importance of keyword research, I explained a few keyword types based on their length, intent, and value and what you should choose for your next blog article.
 If you didn’t check it out, read it now.
-It has a lot of useful information on keyword research.
+It has a lot of helpful information on keyword research.

-When I audited my website, I found a few important information regarding keyword selection.
+When I audited my website, I found some important information regarding keyword selection.

-- How-to articles are good at driving more web traffic, but not converting easily.
-Ex: How to install WordPress on BlueHost (They’d probably have bought Bluehost)
+- How-to articles are good at driving more web traffic but not converting easily.
+Ex: How to install WordPress on BlueHost

-- Buyer keywords are what you should pay your close attention to if you want to get buyers to read your posts and purchasing products.
+- You should pay close attention to buyer keywords if you want to get buyers to read your posts and purchase products.
 This traffic is very easy to convert into email subscribers and social followers.
 Ex: product + review, cheap web hosting packages, premium WordPress themes.

 - Free + keyword traffic is the hardest traffic type to convert into buyers.
-Do you think people who want to play free games (keyword is play free games) will buy a product from you easily?
+Do you think people who want to play free games (the keyword is play free games) will easily buy a product from you?

 - Long Tail Keywords are what I should use on posts.
-Long Tail Keywords is really easy to rank on #1 page (and #1 spot).
-I used long-tail keyword research tools such as SEMRUSH which is my favorite SEO toolkit, Long Tail Pro, Ubersuggest and also Google autosuggest to find profitable long-tail keywords.
-Long-tail keywords are lesser targeted.
-So it’s guaranteed that you can convert website traffic into buyers easily.
-You can get a long tail pro discount over this post or directly from this special link.
+Long Tail Keywords is really easy to rank on the #1 page (and #1 spot).
+I used long-tail keyword research tools such as Semrush (my favorite SEO toolkit), WriterZen (cluster keywords, check allintitile, and more.
+Learn more.), and Google Autosuggest to find profitable long-tail keywords.
+Long-tail keywords are low in competition and so easy to rank without backlinks.

 - LSI keywords are what’s next keyword generation.
-Latent Semantic Indexing keywords or LSI keywords are that many people use on search engines to find information.
-Ex: what’s the capital of Australia?, can you make money with logo design on Elance in 2020? etc. It’s hard to use these keywords in blog posts, but by changing words, using synonym words and phrases, you can optimize your blog posts for semantic search.
+Latent Semantic Indexing keywords or LSI keywords are what many people use on search engines to find information.
+Ex: what’s the capital of Australia?
+Can you make money with logo design on Upwork in 2022?
+Etc. It’s hard to use these keywords in blog posts, but you can optimize your blog posts for semantic search by changing words and using synonym words and phrases.

-- Just like keyword selection is very important, keyword placements also important when it comes to blog search engine optimization.
+- Just like keyword selection is very important, keyword placements are also important for blog search engine optimization.
 Add your primary keyword in the first 100-150 words to get the most from your SEO content.
-Follow the steps in this infographic to learn how to structure an SEO optimized blog post.

 When it comes to keyword research for blogging, there are lots of keyword research tools.
 Here are a few of the best keyword research tools every blogger must know about.

-Note: I have explained this method in more detail in this post: Competitor keyword research: How to find competitors SEO Keywords that drive more traffic, sales and authority.
-You may read this post to find the other 3 ways to steal your competitors’ website traffic.
+Note: I have explained this method in more detail in this post: Competitor keyword research: How to find competitors’ SEO Keywords that drive more traffic, sales, and authority.
+You may read this post to find the other three ways to steal your competitors’ website traffic.

-Traffic Strategy Step #1: Go to SEMrush and put your competitors’ website address or target web page’s permalink in the search box.
-If you want to learn more about this SEO tool, read this SEMrush review over here.
+Traffic Strategy Step #1: Go to Semrush and put your competitors’ website address or target web page’s permalink in the search box.
+If you want to learn more about this SEO tool, read this Semrush review from here.

 Traffic Strategy Step #2: Under Live Organic Keywords in the overview dashboard, click on the full report link to find other keywords that drive targeted blog traffic to a competitor’s web page.

-Traffic Strategy Step #3: Exports competitor’s keywords and sprinkle those keywords in your blog posts and optimize it for search engines.
+Traffic Strategy Step #3: Exports competitor’s keywords and sprinkle those keywords in your blog posts, and optimize them for search engines.

-I have compiled two great guides on On-page SEO.
+I have compiled two excellent guides on On-page SEO.
 Read those SEO guides to optimize your blog posts for search engines.